 To increase security when receiving callback messages from the Verizon M2M Data Center, you can implement these protocols:

 Enable white-listing on your firewall or front-end server and add the Verizon M2M Data Center IP addresses to the white

 list.
 This will allow your servers to reject requests from other IP addresses.
 The addresses are:

 - 126.96.36.199/29 (range: 188.8.131.52 - 184.108.40.206)

 - 220.127.116.11/29 (range: 18.104.22.168 - 22.214.171.124)

 Install a one-way certificate and enable HTTPS.
 You must use a certificate from a third-party certificate service;

 a self-signed certificate will not work.
 The Verizon M2M Data Center will check the certificate at the start of every

 session to verify that the registered IP address leads to your servers.

-Restrict your server to only accept requests that use TLS 1.1 or TLS 1.2 protocols.
+Restrict your server to only accept requests that use TLS 1.2 protocol or greater.
 The Verizon ThingSpace Platform will not

 send callback requests using any other protocol.